Porkul/Porkul/README.md

 <h3 align="center">A passionate frontend developer from Estonia</h3>

 - 🎓I’m a student in the faculty of web technologies at the Estonian Entrepreneurship University of Applied Sciences
-- 🌱 I’m currently learning react and focusing on my portfolio.
+- 🌱 I’m currently have suspended work on public projects as I work for a company developing commercial applications.
 - 📫 How to reach me: katrin.porkul@icloud.com

 <h3 align="left">Connect with me:</h3>